prysmaticlabs/documentation/website/docs/wallet/exiting-a-validator.md

 The validator client needs to establish a gRPC connection with a running beacon node in order to be able to submit a voluntary exit request.
 By default, it will try to access a node running on `127.0.0.1:4000`.
 There are several flags that you can use to modify the connection parameters.
 :::

-You can view all available command line flags by typing `./prysm.sh validator accounts-v2 voluntary-exit --help`.
+You can view all available command line flags by typing `./prysm.sh validator accounts-v2 exit --help`.

 ## Withdrawal delay warning